1 min read

 Alignment is not agreement – it’s productive disagreement to enable consensus.

-With productive disagreement, we expose the different perspectives we’re grappling with and put them on the table.
-Because we can’t work with what we can’t see.
+With productive disagreement, we expose the different perspectives we’re grappling with and put them on the table because we can’t work with what we can’t see.

-I spoke at a wonderful event in Sydney recently, where Dr Amy Silver presented on psychological safety.
+I spoke at a fabulous event in Sydney recently, where Dr Amy Silver presented on psychological safety.
 When a workplace is psychologically ‘safe’, people feel comfortable sharing their views, even if they might look wrong or silly or might come into conflict.
 This is so important on a leadership team.

 Find a safe way to argue.
 Start with something external or non-work related if you have to, but get that muscle moving!